LukasBommes/Grid-Anotation-Tool-2/README.md

 #### Running tests

-Make sure the Grid Annotation Tool is running.
+Make sure the Grid Annotation Tool is running, i.e., all containers are up.
 Then, from project root, run
 ```
 sudo docker exec -it grid-annotation-tool-v3_backend_1 pytest
 ```